-As we navigate both a climate and soon to be economic crisis, I thought it would be a good time to talk about buying second hand and the circular economy.
+As we navigate both a climate and soon to be economic crisis, I thought it would be a good time to talk about the circular economy and give you some tips for buying second hand.
 We are at a stage where we drastically need to shift our buying behaviour and collectively become more considerate and conscious about what we buy, how we use and care for what we own and how we give what we no longer need or want a new lease on life.

 As consumers we can make a difference, buying something pre-loved or vintage is one way to shop in a more sustainable manner.
 It allows us to extend the lifecycle of an item, stops it going into landfill, which in turn reduces the environmental impact on our planet and the resources needed to dispose of it.
 Below I share my vintage journey, a few of my favourite pieces that I have collected over the last decade, tips for shopping second hand and my go-to vintage, pre-loved designer boutiques and opshops.